The timeless questions asked by mankind include “why are we here“, “which came first...” and “coffee or tea“.

 I see that as opening the door to a standard that, put baldly, reads: use the test that squeezes the debtor more.

 If predictability and uniformity are goals, that sporadic resort to someone’s discretion isn’t the path to predictability.
-Here in the 9th Circuit, the demise of discretion, post BAPCPA, is reflected in the Welsh decision, which held that the presence of Social Security benefits in the debtor’s budget didn’t mandate their commitment to the Chapter 13 plan.
+Here in the 9th Circuit, the demise of discretion, post BAPCPA, is reflected in the Welsh decision, which held that the presence of Social Security benefits in the debtor’s budget didn’t require the commitment of those benefits to the Chapter 13 plan.

 But it is clear that some trustees, some judges, and therefore some lawyers think that I minus J is significant for some reason other than establishing feasibility.